bfrmtx/MTHotel/README.md

 # ATSS

-atss is a **simplified** ats file (the old data format of metronix since 1998)

-For today's applications two features are missing:
-* a complete channel description **including** the calibration
+atss is a **simple** binary array (data stream) of double numbers ( 64bit IEEE 754-2008), which is readable by any computer & software such as C/C++, Python and Matlab.

+The ending has been chosen in order not to conflict with other file types.
+It is meant to be **a**dvanced **t**ime **s**eries **s**tream.
+Strictly speaking: it is not a format at all.

+Together it comes with a *JSON* file (RFC 8259, ECMA-404) description, containing the header, needed to understand what the doubles are representing.

+## Naming Convention

+* 084_V01_C02_R001_THx_BL_2S.ats   ... the *old binary* data with binary header
-* possibility to stream the data
+* run_001/084_ADU-08e_C02_THx_2s.atss  ... the binary data stream

-*(Actually the old ats can include the calibration but the ADU-06 at that time with the MSDOS operating system was not able to do this.
-Later the correct decision was to keep the header as it was with 1024 bytes length.
-With all E-series coils and fluxgates the calibration is today available during recording)*
+* run_001/084_ADU-08e_C02_THx_2s.json  ... the JSON header
+* meta/run_001/084_ADU-08e_C02_THx_BL_2s.json  ... the JSON meta data **in a different tree!** (e.g. data not used for processing, like system logs)

+SystemSerial_System_Channel_ChannelType_SamplingRate is a filename (or ending with 64Hz for example) where "s" indicate seconds and Hz indicate Hertz, for readability. <br>
+The filename is split by underscores.
+You can not give a system name like abc_logger.

+The run number is stored a directory name like run_NNN.
+This makes it possible to easily store the data later in the [USGS](https://www.usgs.gov/) -> [MTH5](https://mth5.readthedocs.io) format.

+**Surprisingly** the header will not contain the amount of samples or stop time.
+Since atss is a *stream** format, the amount of samples is simply file_size/8 and the stop time is calculated from the amount for samples and the sampling rate.

-The ADU-08e, ADU-10e and ADU-07e got a **WebDAV server** implemented.
+The ADU-08e, ADU-10e / ADU-11e got a **WebDAV server** implemented.
 The web service will be used for data streaming, and is accessed by https://192.168.0.203/data for example.

-Streaming data can only be *updated at the end*.
-(the old ats format was updated at the beginning *and* the end when appending data).

-The streaming format has bee broken down into two trivial files:

-* a binary data stream (int_32 ending with *.bin* **or** double 64bit ending with *.atss*) which appends data at the end (hence that a int_32 can not be converted into a 32bit float without possible loss of precision)
-* a simple JSON header which is created on start and does not need an update
-* the samples are calculated from file size (/4 for int, /8 for double)
+When streaming the data the JSON header is untouched.
+The atss file *only* appends at the end.

-For **permanent stations** (observatories) this allows a **rsync** daemon.
+For **permanent stations** (observatories) this allows a **rsync** or other daemon. <br>
 The data streaming can be simplified that way, that the rsync *appends* the data at **the end only**.
 In other words: you don't copy the data when the recording is finished, you transfer the data continuously *while* recording.

-#### A new filename convention ...

-can be implemented now ats "**.atss*" - or ats simplified

-* Most users will convert the data into their proprietary formats.
-With a readable header and a good filename this can be done easily.
-* Users using Python can now access the data directly
-* the simple layout allows re-write and other file operations

-Example:

-084_V01_C02_R001_THx_BL_2S.ats   ... the old binary data

-084_V85_C02_R001_THx_BL_2S.atss  ... the binary data stream

-084_V85_C02_R001_THx_BL_2S.json  ... the JSON header

-084_V85_C02_R001_THx_BL_2S.json  ... the JSON meta data **in a diffrent tree!** (e.g. data not used for processing, like system logs)

-## ... and the extended usage
+### ... and the extended usage

-Creating this kind of files is easy.
-That can be up-sampled IMU data from airborne surveys, temperature from the fluxgate (FGS-03e and FGS-04e support temperature reading) ... or seismic data.

-That reminds me that I may find a person helping me to create *miniseed* data.

-....HDF5 is possible but in this case all of your tools would work out of the box ... havn't seen this desire yet.

-A **directory tree** which is exactly the same for a survey (procmt creates one) would solve this problem as well (and much better)
+Some channel types are defined like Ex, Ey, Hx, Hy, Hz or currents like Jx, Jy, Jz or Pitch, Roll, Yaw or x, y, z (coordinates) or T for temperature.

+You can put the flight data from your IMU into Pitch, Roll, Yaw .atss and tack to the airborne EM data. <br>
+The transmitter currents land up in Jx, Jy, Jz .atss in case you have semi airborne data. <br>

+Some fluxgates (FGS-03e and FGS-04e support temperature reading) log the the temperature, use T .atss

 ## Compile